IBM-Cloud/docs/troubleshoot/index.md

 ## Unable to log in to {{site.data.keyword.Bluemix_notm}}
 {: #ts_logintobm}

-You must have a valid IBM ID and password to log in to {{site.data.keyword.Bluemix_notm}}.
+You must have a valid IBMid and password to log in to {{site.data.keyword.Bluemix_notm}}.

 When you try to sign in to {{site.data.keyword.Bluemix_notm}}, you see the following error message:
 {: tsSymptoms}

-`The IBM id and/or password entered below is incorrect.
+`The IBMid and/or password entered below is incorrect.
 Please try again.`

-The IBM ID and password that you use to sign in to {{site.data.keyword.Bluemix_notm}} is invalid.
+The IBMid and password that you use to sign in to {{site.data.keyword.Bluemix_notm}} is invalid.
 {: tsCauses}

-To get a valid IBM ID and password, go to the My IBM profile page, and then complete one of the following steps:
+To get a valid IBMid and password, go to the My IBM profile page, and then complete one of the following steps:
 {: tsResolve}
-  * If you have already registered an IBM ID and you want to check whether your ID and password are valid, click **Sign in** and enter your IBM ID and password on the Sign in page.
+  * If you have already registered an IBMid and you want to check whether your ID and password are valid, click **Sign in** and enter your IBMid and password on the Sign in page.
 If you have forgotten your password, click **Forgot your password** on the right side of the Sign in page to reset your password.
-If you have forgotten your IBM ID or continue to have problems with your password, contact the Worldwide IBM Registration Help Desk for help.
+If you have forgotten your IBMid or continue to have problems with your password, contact the Worldwide IBM Registration Help Desk for help.
-  * If you don't have an IBM ID, click **Register** to register an IBM ID and password.
+  * If you don't have an IBMid, click **Register** to register an IBMid and password.

-**Note:** For IBM employees, the IBM ID might be different from the intranet login ID.
+**Note:** For IBM employees, the IBMid might be different from the intranet login ID.